Tabata style HIIT workout. Bodyweight, free weights, bands, Kettlebells and more.

 All above plays a massive role in all types of sports, weight lifting, martial arts training, swim/bike/run training, crossfit etc and also as mentioned before - it will improve quality of everyday life helping with aches and pains too.

-FlexiFit is delivered to you by qualified mobility and stretch instructor - Ola .
+Class is delivered to you by qualified mobility and stretch instructor - Marlena .

 Ola does pole fitness with great results, I was always impressed with her achievements and skills and she knows best how important it is to work on mobility, coordination or balance.

 FitRun is a "seasonal" leisure running class.
 Usually activated beginning of each year and lasts till early autumn.
 Design to get people back on track running class with no pressure on pace or distance and is tailored towards everyone.
+Recently we are using local parkruns to meet up and run 5k distance.
 We just meet to get you going and its up to you how hard you go..